 Why Does The State Of Texas Get Involved With Daycare Injuries?

-One of the first calls each parent will be receiving after being notified that your child was injured at daycare will be from an investigator from the Texas Department of Family Protective Services (DFPS.)
+One of the first calls each parent will be receiving after being notified that their child was injured at daycare will be from an investigator from the Texas Department of Family Protective Services (DFPS.)
 Do not be alarmed, the State of Texas requires all daycare injuries to be investigated and compiled into a report.
 An investigator will work with your family to schedule a time to visit with you and the injured child.
 The investigator will also make an appointment to go to the daycare facility to speak with all witnesses, look at the security footage (if any), and inspect the facility.

 Don't be alarmed if the DFPS Shows up at your house, they are there to help you with the investigation.
 Read more about it by following the link provided, Why Is The Department of Family and Protective Services Showing Up At Your House?